- LRI Store

-It is our intention to publish weekly price assessments in the LRI report.
-These price assessments are to reflect the tradable value of the products traded in the open market and thus the actual level of the market.
+It is our intention to publish daily and weekly price assessments in the LRI reports.
+These price assessments are to reflect the market value of the products traded in the open market and thus the actual level of the market.
 They are to be derived independently, impartially and in a transparent manner.

 We have selected a few individual rice standards that we consider to be of greater importance as other grades are often priced from them.
 They also tend to be more widely and freely traded and as a result will provide the most robust assessments available.